zushicat/scholar-data-ingest/README.md

 ```
 $ docker-compose up --build
 ```
-(When the container is build, you may drop the --build parameter when starting again after stopping the container.)
+(When the container is build, you may drop the --build parameter in case of re-starting the container.)

 Both the Rest API and the postgreSQL database should be running after the building process.
 (This may take a while.)